Published 4 Sep 2024

 Watch: construction case study: material requisition

 The benefits of automation in construction are far-reaching.
 Since construction projects often have bespoke requirements, automation of processes can positively impact very niche areas of a business.
-However, using construction process automation software will also deliver predictable business outcomes:

 • Increase productivity: process automation in construction removes manual processes for a business, replacing these with streamlined workflows.
 If a construction company automates a significant amount of its processes, it will see a boost in worker engagement, seamless contractor onboarding, and an acceleration toward project delivery.